Verified July 2026 · Cited to primary sources

 Does MOTS-c cause weight loss?

-MOTS-c improves metabolism and insulin sensitivity in animal models and is marketed as an "exercise mimetic," but human evidence is association-only — Grade D. No controlled human trial shows it produces weight loss.
+MOTS-c improves metabolism and insulin sensitivity in animal models and gets marketed as an "exercise mimetic," but the human evidence is association-only, which puts it at Grade D. No controlled human trial shows it produces weight loss.

 Is any weight-loss peptide FDA-approved?